-OL.
-DL A critical and in-depth analysis of current and topical issues in the role of nutrition in chronic disease, specifically
+S2 0.25 EFTS OL, DL 30 points A critical and in-depth analysis of current and topical issues in the role of nutrition in chronic disease, specifically heart disease, diabetes, obesity and cancer.

-CMNX 406, NUTX 404
+R CMNX 406, NUTX 404

 Note: An elective paper for PGCertHealSc, PGDipHealSc, MHealSc endorsed in Human Nutrition; may also be taken by other approved students.